I loved you is a reversible text

 And forbade him to be carried away.

-(1) Find in the text the devices which act to evoke emotions, appeal to the beliefs of a credulous reader, while leaving an incredulous reader indifferent.
+(1) Find in the text the literary devices which appeal to emotions, the beliefs of a Dreamy reader, while leaving a Cool-minded reader indifferent.

-(2) Find anomalies in the text which make the text ambiguous for an incredulous reader but could not be noticed without conscious intellectual efforts.
+(2) Find anomalies in the text which make the text ambiguous for a Cool-minded reader but could not be noticed without conscious intellectual efforts.

 If the search on any step fails, the text may not be reversible.
 If both steps are successful, the first meaning can be derived based on the results of the step (1) and the second meaning shall be based on the results of the step (2).
 If the interpretations contradict each other, the text is reversible.